Flathead Indian Reservation: Geography and ecology

 All but the northern tip of Flathead Lake is part of the reservation.
 Flathead Lake lies in the northeast corner of the reservation, with most of the reservation to the south and west of the lake.
 Polson, the county seat of Lake County, is located at the southern end of the lake and within the reservation boundaries.
+The Flathead River flows south and west from Flathead Lake and exits in the southwestern corner of the reservation.
+Virtually all streams within the reservation are tributaries of the Flathead River.
+Mission Valley is centrally located within the reservation and surrounded on the eastern, western, and southern sides by mountain ranges.

 Part of the Mission Mountains range is on the reservation.
 The western end of the range is protected by the Mission Mountains Tribal Wilderness and the eastern end of the range is protected by the Mission Mountains Wilderness.
 The southern end of the Mission Mountains includes a large grizzly bear protection area which is usually closed to hikers from July thru September.
 This allows the bears to feed on lady bugs and cut worms, and attempts to keep bear-human contact to a minimum.

 The Natural Resource Department uses innovative management to restore and protect the habitat that supports a large variety of wildlife.
 The tribe prohibits hunting furbearing animals on the reservation.
 The tribe permits hunting by non-natives of the following birds: Hungarian partridge, pheasants, ducks, geese, mergansers, and coots.
 Other animals that can not be hunted by non-natives are: elk, white-tailed deer, mule deer, grizzly bear, and moose.
 Wolves, bison, swans, and falcons are also present.

 Recent years have seen a decline in the numbers of native fish species, which include: bull trout, westslope cutthroat trout, northern whitefish, and northern pikeminnow.
 Non-native species include: yellowstone cutthroat trout, brook trout, rainbow trout, brown trout, lake trout, lake whitefish, black bullhead, kokanee salmon, yellow perch, northern pike, largemouth bass, and smallmouth bass.

+Wildfires

+At the beginning of August 2023, tribal, state and federal firefighters fought four lightning-sparked wildfires that burned more than 16,000 acres.

 Demographics

 The total population of the reservation was 28,324 as of the 2010 census, an 8% increase over the 2000 census.
-Some 9,138 persons living there identified as Native American; a total of 19,221 identified as other ethnicities, outnumbering tribal members by 2:1.
+Some 9,138 persons living there identified as Native American; a total of 19,221 identified as other racial groups, outnumbering tribal members by 2:1.
 The largest community on the reservation is the city of Polson, which is also the county seat of Lake County.
 The seat of government of the Confederated Salish and Kootenai Tribes of the Flathead Nation is Pablo.